The Bachelor Glossary

 You know those intro videos at the beginning of the premiere?
 A producer and a small camera crew fly to most (but not all) contestants' current cities to film a slice of their life.
 Staged "at work" scenes and B-rolls ensue.

 Abbreviation for "In The Moment".
 An interview held in a generic candle-lit room and conducted in present tense and using full sentences for versatile usage in editing.
 For example, a contestant might say, "I have never been on a date with five other girls."
 Her producer most likely asked her something along the lines of, "Have you ever been on a date with five other girls?"
 She must respond in full sentences and in present tense.
 Obviously you can get more creative than this example, and in my opinion the most honest and interesting results come from ITMs that feel like conversations rather than prompts, but you get the idea.
 As a contestant, ITMs take up much of your days and nights during filming, increasingly so as there are fewer and fewer of you.

-An ITM done after the fact, sometimes weeks (in the case of the lead, I've heard of some occurring months) later.
+An ITM done after the fact, sometimes days or even weeks later.
+(In the case of the lead, I've heard of some occurring months later.)
 Contestants are required to wear the same clothes from the previous date/event in question (and are encouraged to do their hair/makeup the same).
 If the clothes have been shipped home already (as is often done with already-used clothes when traveling begins), the contestant is told to wear something generic, like a black top.
 Several pick-ups for different dates/events may be done in one ITM session.